Programs of study

 As a result, geologists study natural materials and geological processes across a range of spatial and temporal scales—from isotopes and crystals to mountain ranges and planetary dynamics.
 Geologists spend their time in both the field and a laboratory setting applying scientific methods to unravel the Earth’s puzzles.
 Training to be a geologist involves developing analytical and critical thinking skills.

-Enrolling in the BSc Honours with a specialization in either geology or geology-physics will allow students to meet the accreditation requirements of professional bodies and practise as geoscientists.
+Enrolling in the BSc Honours with a specialization in geology, environmental geoscience or geology-physics will allow students to meet the accreditation requirements of professional bodies and practise as geoscientists.
 In their first year, students increase their knowledge of mathematics, physics, chemistry and biology.
 Later in the program, students focus on the geology aspect of the program, which consists of lecture-laboratory courses and abundant opportunities for field excursions.

 Undergraduate programs of the Department of Earth Sciences lead to Bachelor of Science (BSc) degrees (Honours with specialization in Geology and in Geology-Physics).